10614007/Adbin-Kodathu-Aniyan/README.md

 ### Cloud
 _________
 Improved forecasting and management of costs.
-!Elevated concentrations of security and discretion.
+Elevated concentrations of security and discretion.
-!Optimum degrees of resilience.
+Optimum degrees of resilience.
 Integrated disaster recovery
 Greatly enhanced backup and security.
 Higher scaleability.